qapn/gnaf-importer/README.md

     SELECT * FROM national_address_list WHERE autocomplete LIKE '%PARRAMATTA HIGH SCHOOL%';
     ```
     With the included index, this should be very quick for any query.

+* **How often do I need to update this database?**

+    There's a new G-NAF release every month.

 * **I searched for X address/business and the result was incorrect/missing!**